 “How to turn your life around when you feel hopeless,” is something that I’ve Google’d so many times, if I had a dollar for every time I searched for the answer, I’d be writing to you from Monaco right now while getting a mani/pedi, feather fanned and hand-fed tater tots.

 All joking aside, what I’m writing about today isn’t something that I take lightly.
-It’s something that I’ve debated sharing because it’s so personal and because there is a part of me that still fears judgement and feels guilty for even having the thoughts that I’ve had.
+It’s something that I’ve debated sharing because it’s so personal and because there is a part of me that still fears judgment and feels guilty for even having the thoughts that I’ve had.

 There are so many people who are suffering in this world, but no matter what the situation or who the person is, pain is pain and we are all entitled to feeling our pain without having to simultaneously carry the burden of unnecessary guilt for being human and having our own unique experiences and reactions.

 Pain is our common denominator and our universal language because just like death, it’s something that none of us will ever be able to override, escape or avoid, no matter what.

-There’s always going to be someone that is better off and worse off, just like there’s always going to be judgement that isn’t productive.
-Negative judgement (of yourself/others) and evolution cannot coexist.
+There’s always going to be someone that is better off and worse off, just like there’s always going to be judgment that isn’t productive.
+Negative judgment (of yourself/others) and evolution cannot coexist.

 I choose to evolve.
 I know you do too or you wouldn’t be reading this right now.